ettmetal/Translations/README.md

 >1.
 Windows/Translations
 >2.
 Add locales
 >3.
 Setup strings & translations in editor
 >4.
-Add TexTranslator component to your UI Texts
+Add TextTranslator component to your UI Texts (Or add a LocalizedText component)
 >5.
 Select target string
 >6.
 Profit?